tinaxia2016/texture-synthesis/input/readme.md

-This folder contains images could serve as inputs.
+This folder contains images which could serve as inputs.